 Chair: Hillary Lawrence, MD - University of Oklahoma Health Sciences Center

 The Junior Faculty/Fellows Committee is charged with supporting the career development of SPD members recently out of training, providing valuable networking connections between junior and senior members and facilitating opportunities for junior members to participate within the organization.

-Chair: James Treat, MD - Children’s Hospital of Philadelphia
+Chair: Amy Jo Nopper, MD - Children's Mercy Hospital

 The Meetings Committee is responsible for providing high-quality educational meetings specifically for pediatric dermatologists and oversee the content delivered at the SPD’s Pre-AAD and Annual Meetings.